ctcl-bregis/ctclsite-rust/config/projects/content/codenames.md

 Hallucinogenic chemical compounds that have an psychedelic effect are for use with routers using AMD x86-64 processors.

 #### Deliriants
 Hallucinogenic chemical compounds that have a deliriant effect are for use with routers using any ARM-based SoC.

 ### Sedatives
 Sedative drug-related compounds are generally for use with non-embedded storage servers.
+Along with "Dextromethorphan" listed in Hallucinogenics above, this theme started with "Promethazine" which was also inspired by the 2010 Far East Novement single, "Like a G6".

 - Alprazolam - AZM
 - [Promethazine](../srv_pm/) - PM or PRM
 - Diphenhydramine - DPH

 ### Cannabinoids
 Cannabinoids, due to their unique effect, are used for critical mobile devices instead of servers.

 - [Tetrahydrocannabinol](../pc_thc/) - THC
 - Hexahydrocannabinol - HHC
 - Tetrahydrocannabiphorol - THPC
 - Hexahydrocannabiphorol - HHPC
--

 ## Thiols
 Thiol-related codenames are reserved for AMD Ryzen systems without motherboard ECC memory support.
 AMD Ryzen systems with ECC memory support may get a plastics-related codename instead.
 This includes devices with customized AMD processors using the Zen series CPU architecture such as the Valve Steam Deck's APU and the APUs used in the Xbox Series X/S and PlayStation 5.
 Notably, names of chemical compounds that are used in the odorization of gases are used first.